 Do colour tattoos fade faster than black tattoos?

 All tattoos fade over time.
 Some pigments might be more vulnerable to light exposure, so protecting your tattoo from the sun is always a good idea.

 Overall, black tattoos seem to fade less because the dark pigment has more contrast against the skin.
 Tattoos with lighter colours, such as pink and yellow, will have less contrast against the skin in the first place, so They will look faded more easily than a black one.

 Do fine line tattoos blur more than bold lines?

 All tattoos blur over time.
 This process might be more visible in fine line pieces.
 That is why we advise going bigger if you have an intricate design that might lose definition as it ages.

 Why do I need a touch up?

-You can use pawpaw cream or coconut oil to moisturise, just make sure it’s a freshly opened jar to avoid contamination.
-Other products include Inky and Hustle Butter.
+Alternatively, you can use bepanthen (not vegan though), pawpaw ointment or coconut oil – just make sure it’s a freshly opened jar to avoid contamination.